frackz/discord-captcha/README.md

 # discord-captcha
-Discord Captcha, still in needs work
+Discord Captcha, still in needs of work